Edit

 await subscriptionHandle.ResumeAsync(IAsyncObserver);

-The consumer uses the previous handle it got when it first subscribed to "resume processing".
-Notice that ResumeAsync merely updates an existing subscription with the new instance of IAsyncObserver logic and does not change the fact that this consumer is already subscribed to this stream.
+The consumer uses the previous handle obtained during the initial subscription to "resume processing".
+Note that ResumeAsync merely updates an existing subscription with the new instance of IAsyncObserver logic and doesn't change the fact that this consumer is already subscribed to this stream.

-How does the consumer get an old subscriptionHandle?
-There are 2 options.
-The consumer may have persisted the handle it was given back from the original SubscribeAsync operation and can use it now.
-Alternatively, if the consumer does not have the handle, it can ask the IAsyncStream<T> for all its active subscription handles, by calling:
+How does the consumer get the old subscriptionHandle?
+There are two options.
+The consumer might have persisted the handle returned from the original SubscribeAsync operation and can use it now.
+Alternatively, if the consumer doesn't have the handle, it can ask the IAsyncStream<T> for all its active subscription handles by calling:

 IList<StreamSubscriptionHandle<T>> allMyHandles =